agentrickard/workbench_access/README.md

 to `College` will have access to all six sections shown above.

-Parent-child relationships are governed by the access scheme, so changes to the scheme structure (say, the addition of a new taxonomy term, or the re-organization of a menu) will affect how permissions are enforced.
+Parent-child relationships are governed by the access scheme, so changes to the scheme structure (say, the addition of a new Taxonomy Term, or the re-organization of a Menu) will affect how permissions are enforced.
 Workbench Access mirrors the configuration of its scheme's provider.

 ## Module Settings